the water parterre

 the north and south parterres

-The central section of the Palace is bordered by two parterres whose broad designs help showcase the façades of the building.
 The North Parterre is accessed by a step flanked by two bronze statues on either side, cast in 1688 by the Keller brothers: The Grinder and Modest Venus.
 It is divided into two large sections each with a circular pool in the centre.
 To the north, it leads to the Pyramid Fountain made by the sculptor François Girardon based on a design by Charles Le Brun.
 This fountain, positioned in the centre of the pool, took three years to complete.
 It is composed of three tiers of lead basins held up by lead Tritons, dolphins and crayfish.

 The South Parterre, also called the Jardin des Fleurs (Flower Garden), tempts the eye south to a balustrade from which the Orangery Parterre can be admired from above.
 The central section of the parterre can be reached by a couple of steps framed on either side by two statues of sphinxes ridden by Loves in bronze (placed here in 1685, having previously been situated, from 1670, on either side of the top of the Grand Staircase at Latona’s Parterre).